silverkea/google-cloud-notes/Custom Model Training.md

-Custom build models that are trained on your own data using [[Vertex AI and Auto ML|Vertex AI]]
+Custom build models that are trained on your own data using [[Vertex AI and AutoML|Vertex AI]]

 ## Machine Learning Workflow

-[[Vertex AI and Auto ML|Vertex AI]] provides a suite of products to support each stage of ML
+[[Vertex AI and AutoML|Vertex AI]] provides a suite of products to support each stage of ML

 - Gathering Data
 - Feature Engineering